-- (a) When an existing regional BMP is proposed to manage stormwater runoff, the proposed total impervious surface area must be equal to or less than the impervious surface allocated within the original approved stormwater plan for that site.
-If an impervious surface area was not specified within the original approved stormwater plan for the site, the applicant shall show that the BMP was designed and constructed to manage the stormwater runoff from the project site, the applicant has permission to utilize any remaining capacity in the BMP, the BMP is subject to maintenance obligations enforceable by the District, and it is being maintained to its original design. - (b) Stormwater management plans, with the exception of those for single family residential developments, must specify the proposed impervious surface area draining to each BMP for each land parcel - (c) A combination of Stormwater BMPs may be used to meet the requirements of section(s) 6, 7, and 8. - (d) A local surface water management plan or ordinance of the local land use authority may contain standards or requirements more restrictive than these rules.
-The stormwater management plan must conform to the local surface water management plan or ordinance of the local land use authority. - (e) The proposed project must not adversely affect off-site water levels or resources supported by local recharge, or increase the potential for off-site flooding, during or after construction. - (f) A landlocked basin may be provided an outlet only if it: - (1) Conforms with District Rule F, as applicable. - Provides sufficient dead storage volume to retain the runoff resulting from back-to-back 100-year, 24-hour rainfall events.
+- When an existing regional BMP is proposed to manage stormwater runoff, the applicant must demonstrate the BMP is subject to maintenance obligations enforceable by the District. the project's proposed total impervious surface area must be equal to or less than the impervious surface allocated within the original approved stormwater plan for that site.
+If an impervious surface area was not specified within the original approved stormwater plan for the site, the applicant shall show that the BMP was designed and constructed to manage the stormwater runoff from the project site and, the applicant has permission to utilize the required portion of BMP any remaining capacity in the BMP, the BMP is subject to maintenance obligations enforceable by the District, and it is being maintained to its original design. - (b) Stormwater management plans, with the exception of those for single family residential developments, must specify the proposed impervious surface area draining to each BMP for each land parcel - (c) A combination of Stormwater BMPs may be used to meet the requirements of section(s) 6, 7, and 8. - (d) A local surface water management plan or ordinance of the local land use authority may contain standards or requirements more restrictive than these rules.
+The stormwater management plan must conform to the local surface water management plan or ordinance of the local land use authority. - (e) The proposed project must not adversely affect off-site water levels or resources supported by local recharge, or increase the potential for off-site flooding, during or after construction. - (f) A landlocked basin may be provided an outlet only if it:

-- (3) Does not create adverse downstream flooding or water quality conditions as a result of the change in the rate, volume or timing of runoff or a change in drainage patterns. - (g) A municipality or public road authority may prepare a comprehensive stormwater management plan setting forth an alternative means of meeting the standards of sections 6 and 7 within a defined subwatershed.
+- (1) It Conforms with District Rule F, as applicable. - Provides sufficient dead storage volume to retain the runoff resulting from back-toback 100-year, 24-hour rainfall events.
+The outlet is above the critical duration flood event - (3) It Ddoes not create adverse downstream flooding or water quality conditions as a result of the change in the rate, volume or timing of runoff or a change in drainage patterns. - (g) A municipality or public road authority may prepare a comprehensive stormwater management plan setting forth an alternative means of meeting the standards of sections 6 and 7 within a defined subwatershed.
 Once approved by the District and subject to any stated conditions, the plan will apply in place of those sections.